alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-16-day-37-dogs-that-i-love.md

 I modeled the PS1 Dachshund and the rocket last year, and then February this year, I animated the spin animation and added Dogecoin into the texture.

-I haven’t published this one before and since today was a very exciting day due to Dogecoin hitting $0.45, I think it’s the perfect day to publish this as a daily.
+I haven't published this one before and since today was a very exciting day due to Dogecoin hitting $0.45, I think it's the perfect day to publish this as a daily.

 **Update 01/2022:** I regret involving crypto and NFTs into this daily.
 Should have stuck just with the dog.
 I was riding the hype and I regret it – everything is bad about NFTs.